What's going on with Ghislaine Maxwell's sex abuse trial? - NewsBreak

 What's going on with Ghislaine Maxwell's sex abuse trial?

-NEW YORK — (AP) — The prosecution has made its case against Ghislaine Maxwell.
-Starting Thursday, her defense team takes its turn.
+The prosecution has made its case against Ghislaine Maxwell Starting Thursday, her defense team takes its turn.

 Maxwell, a socialite, has denied allegations from multiple women that she helped the millionaire Jeffrey Epstein sexually abuse underage girls.
 Her lawyers say she's being wrongly targeted by prosecutors on a vendetta to hold someone accountable after Epstein killed himself while awaiting trial on related sex-abuse charges.